deriv-com/deriv-app/packages/components/README.md

   ```

 ## Usage
-we can import individual components on demand and import style manually:
+You can import individual components on demand and import style manually:
 ```jsx
 import Button from 'deriv-components/lib/Button';
 import 'deriv-components/lib/button.css';